09eagle/ldtageditor-v3.1/README.md

 # ldtageditor-v3
-Forked currently up and running - hoping it works
+Forked currently up and running - hoping it works as intended Loads on Android 15, unable to test further
 Lego Dimensions Tag Editor - Updated

 This is an update version of the Lego Dimensions Tag Editor.